spinnaker-plugins/aws-lambda-deployment-plugin-spinnaker/README.md

 * Releases are done from the master branch
 * Releases uses github actions.
 Scripts required for this are checked into the .github directory
+* First update the version in gradle.properties and get that change merged to master.
-* To create a release, we tag the master branch commit with a release number (e.g. release-1.2.3) and push this tag
+* Then, to create a release, we tag the master branch commit with a release number (e.g. release-1.2.3) and push this tag

 ```
 git tag 1.2.3